giuseppesimionato/My_projects/README.md

 - A Fake news classifier using Naive Bayes
 - Approaches to semantic segmentation of aeral images
 - Low complexity CNN for time series classification
-- Sienergy: progetto hackaton 2021 Hacking the city, challenge energia
+- Sienergy: progetto finalista hackaton 2021 Hacking the city, challenge energia